Best large cars for 2019

 Article 6 of 16

-Below are the very best large cars we’ve tested.
+In the tables below are the very best large cars we’ve tested.
 These are Which?
 Best Buys that excelled in our lab and road tests, offering decent fuel economy and good reliability.

-We’ve also picked out the worst large cars we’ve tested, to make sure you don’t waste your money on a car that’s short on space, is uncomfortable to drive or drinks fuel at an alarming rate.
+Plus we’ve picked out the worst large cars we’ve tested, to make sure you don’t waste your money on a car that’s short on space, is uncomfortable to drive or drinks fuel at an alarming rate.

 Best new large cars